chabibchabib/GCpu_OpticalFlow/Doc/compute_flow.rst

 Compute flow
 ============
-Computes the optical flow fields using a pyramidal approach and the base function already defined in **Flow operator** module
+Computes the optical flow fields using a pyramidal approach and the base function already defined in :ref:`Flow operator` module

 .. automodule:: compute_flow
    :members: